Localization common terminology participates in expansion, and customer satisfaction. Find out the meanings of the most

 A localization service provider that offers translation and localization services into one language.

-It has the planning of updated files for translation as the existing files already contain related segments of the previous translated data.
-Only 100% matches are replaced, as there’re a set of files containing both source and target language terminology, thus it avoids rework and extra costs.
+It has the planning of updated files for translation as the existing files already contain related segments of the previously translated data.
+Only 100% of matches are replaced, as they’re a set of files containing both source and target language terminology, thus it avoids rework and extra costs.

-A part of document, which is usually separated from the rest of a text limited by punctuation – periods, tabs, paragraph marks, or custom tags.
+A part of the document is usually separated from the rest of a text limited by punctuation – periods, tabs, paragraph marks, or custom tags.
 The phrase or sentence is the basic unit of information kept in translation memory with its corresponding bilingual matching phrase.

-A keyboard combination used to enter functions in menus and sub-menus.
+A keyboard combination is used to enter functions in menus and sub-menus.
 The shortcut key combination is basically an abbreviation of the menu item order.
 For example (Ctrl+V) is a typical key combination for the Paste order.
-This key combination is not changed in localization whenthe same combination (Ctrl+V) is used in the localized version of a product.
+This key combination is not changed in localization when the same combination (Ctrl+V) is used in the localized version of a product.

 It’s an abbreviation for “simultaneous shipment,” the release of many product versions at the same time.

-It’s the original language in which the product localized.
+It’s the original language in which the product is localized.

 Language into which the text is translated.

-It is a database containa terminology and relevant information.
+It is a database containing terminology and relevant information.
 Most termbases are multilingual and contain terminology data of different languages.
-There are fields in the database are recordrg for each term to define the concept, provide glosses suitable to a subject field and source information.
+There are fields in the database that are recorded for each term to define the concept, provide glosses suitable to a subject field and source information.

 A database of collected words used to pave the way for high-quality translation.

 It’s a software tool such as Trados MultiTerm that allows combination of the termbase in the translation.

 A terminology list is often bilingual.
 It’s in a format like comma-delimited or tab-delimited files appropriate for use with a spreadsheet.

 It is a process that usually occurs in translation which makes the total number of characters in the target text becomes more than that of the source text.